srl-labs/learn-srlinux/docs/snmp/snmp_framework.md

 Have a look at `/tmp/snmp_debug` to see the input and output JSON blobs.

 There you have it: A user-defined SNMP MIB added to SR Linux at **runtime**, no feature request, no software upgrade needed.

+### Lab

+We create [a lab](https://github.com/srl-labs/srl-snmp-framework-lab) that implements this custom gRPC server MIB that you can deploy locally or in Codespaces to try it out.